tailcallhq/tailcall/tests/execution/graphql-conformance-002.md

 skip: true
 ---

 # Test complex nested query.

-Skipped because Tailcall does not send the whole query to the remote server.
+TODO: Skipped because Tailcall does not send the whole query to the remote server.
 It sends a shallow version of the query.

 ```graphql @config
 schema